bpype/blender-studio-pipeline/docs/addons/cloudrig/cloudrig-types.md

     Create a deform bone for this rig.
 May not be always needed, for example if you just want to object-parent something to the aim rig, like a camera.
 - #### Create Root
     Create a root bone for this rig.
-- #### Create Sub-Control
+- #### Create Highlight Control
     Create a secondary control and deform bone attached to the aim control.
-Useful for fake eye highlights.
+Useful for eye highlights.
+The extent to which it follows the eye's rotation can be controlled in the Rig UI under the Face panel.

 </details>